MacRdy/kodgen/README.md

 ## Generators

-All generators are supplied as separate packages.
+All generators are third party packages.
 Like plugins.

 ### Available generators